nmaggioni/r710-fan-controller/README.md

 | Threshold2 < _Tavg_ ≤ Threshold3 | Threshold3 |
 | _Tavg_ > Threshold3 | Automatic |

-If `Hysteresis` is set, the controller will wait for the temperature to go below _ThresholdN - Hysteresis_ temperature.
+If `general`.`hysteresis` is set, the controller will wait for the temperature to go below _ThresholdN - Hysteresis_ temperature.
 For example: with a Threshold2 of 37°C and an hysteresis of 3°C, the fans won't slow down from Threshold3 to Threshold2 speed until the temperature reaches 34°C.

+## Notes on remote hosts

+This controller can monitor the temperature and change the fan speed of remote hosts too: the only caveat is that you'll need to extract the temperatures via an external command.
+This could be via SSH, for example.
+The controller expects such a command to return **a newline-delimited list of numbers parseable as floats**.

+**The included example is a good fit for a remote FreeNAS host**: it will connect to it via SSH and extract the temperature of all CPU cores, one per line.
+This way you'll be able to manage that machine just as well as the local one without applying any hardly trackable modification to the base OS.

 ## Credits